-The EMS devices considered for use in the proposed evaluation have the following indications:
+All EMS devices considered for use in the proposed evaluation have the following indications:

-- Improvement of abdominal tone, strengthening of the abdominal muscles, development of firmer abdomen. - Strengthening, toning and firming of buttocks
+- Improvement of abdominal tone, strengthening of the abdominal muscles, development of firmer abdomen.

 EMS devices utilized in this study will be operated in accordance with the manufacturer's Instructions for Use.